d-iii-s/msim/doc/reference/dap.rst

 DAP (debugger adapter protocol) is a protocol that enables standardized communication between development tools (IDEs) and debuggers.

-An experimental DAP support now arrived to MSIM, allowing DAP-enabled IDEs to connect to the running MSIM for interactive debugging.
+DAP support is integrated to MSIM, allowing DAP-enabled IDEs to connect to the running MSIM for interactive debugging via a debugging adapter.

 Currently the only supported and tested IDE is Visual Studio Code with the provided `msim-debugger extension <https://github.com/0xVector/msim-debugger>`_.